microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes - bullets.md

 ### SLIDE: How Computer Vision Works

-But before we do that, it's going to be helpful to dive into a bit of theory to understand how computer vision works.
-Don't worry though: there will be very little math, and understanding a bit about how computer vision works will help us understand what can go wrong, and how to fix it.
+We will go into a bit of theory now.
+Not much math.

+Helpful to understand what can go wrong and how to fix it.

 ### SLIDE: Tasks (XKCD comic)

 (Pause 10 seconds)

-Not long ago, being able to give a computer a photograph and it being able to give us useful information about what’s in the picture was literally the stuff of science fiction.
-This XKCD was published in September, 2014.
-Now, five years later, a computer can easily tell whether a photo is of a bird, thanks to the advent of big data, GPU computing, and convolutional neural networks.
-Let's see how.
+A computer understanding a photo used to be literal science fiction.

+Now 5 years later, it's not just possible, it's easy.

 ### SLIDE: How Neural Networks Work (Brandon Rohrer)

-This explanation is adapted with permission from Brandon Rohrer, who maintains an excellent blog and video tutorial series with in-depth explanations of many aspects of AI and machine learning.
-Check out Brandon's blog for more details;
+Adapted with permission from Brandon Rohrer.

+Check out his blog for video tutorials series with in-depth explanations of many aspects of AI and machine learning.
-I'll only have time for a sketch here.

 ### SLIDE: Computer Vision / Convolutional Neural Network

-You've probably heard that AI is powered by something called "Deep Learning".
+AI is powered by "Deep Learning", but "Deep" does not mean "profound".
-The "Deep" in "Deep Learning" doesn't mean "profound", it simply means that the image passes through a neural network with many layers when it's being analyzed.
-That's it.

-On your screen is a very simple Neural Network.
-This one only has five layers;
-real-world vision systems have many dozens of layers, perhaps hundreds.
-This one is designed to take an image as input, and then classify that image as one of exactly four objects: dog, bicycle, apple, and tennis ball.
-That's it: it is not capable of detecting any other kind of object except those it's been trained to recognize.
+This is a simple NN.
+Real-word ones have many more layers.

+It's designed to detect just five objects.
+It can't recognize anything else.

 ### SLIDE: Trained Convolutional NN

-When a Neural Network has been trained, it passes the input image through the network layer by layer, at each layer transforming the image into different, smaller images.
-Each layer recombines the images genrated in the prior layer, and the images get smaller and smaller until at the very end they are just a single pixel with a value between 0 and 1.
-That value represents the confidence the Neural Network has that the image represents the given object: they higher the number, the more confident it is.

-In this case, we've inputted an image of a bicycle and the "bicycle" node at the right side is the one with the highest value.
-So it looks like this neural network has been well-trained to detect bicycles (or at least this one).
-But how do you "train" a neural network, and how is the image being transformed along the way?

-At each node of the network -- each circle -- a filter is applied to the image.
-It's much the same idea as a Snapshot filter or an Instagram filter, but instead of doing something useful like making the image sepia toned or adding bunny ears to all the faces, it's doing something ... different ... that was decided in the training process.
-Let's dive in to see what that is.
+Input image goes in on the left.

+Each node processes and recombines the original images, shrinking them down, until at end is a single value: the classification confidence.

+Here the input is a bicycle, and the node at the right with the highest value is "bicycle".
+The image has been correclty identified.

 ### SLIDE: Filters (1)

-Let's consider a simple image.
-This is an image of a cross.
-It's 9 pixels by 9 pixels, and white is "+1" and black is "-1".
-We're going to apply a filter to this image, like what happens at each of the nodes in the neural network.
+Skipped for time.

 ### SLIDE: Filters (2)

-To transform this image, we'll apply a 3x3 grid of weights.
-Small grids like this are commonly used in computer vision systems: sometimes 3x3, sometimes 5x5, and with weights determined in the training process.
-This grid only uses the weights -1 and 1, but typically they will look more like random numbers in that range.
-[CLICK]

-To apply the weights to the image, we overlay the grid of weights, centered on a particular pixel in the image.
-[CLICK] Then, we multiply each weight by each pixel value, and take the average.
-That average becomes the corresponding pixel in the output image, aligned to the center pixel of the weights grid.

-You've probably noticed we can't use the edges of the input image as center pixels, which is why the output image is smaller than the input by two rows and two columns.
-This (along with other types of transformations) is why the image gets smaller and smaller as we go down the layers, until it's only one pixel in size.
+Skipped for time.

 ### SLIDE: Filters (3)

-Let's shift the weights grid two pixels down and to the right.
-Now when we multiply the weights by the source pixels and take the average, we get a different output pixel (.55).
-The Neural Network sweeps the weights across the rows and columns of the source image to create the pixels in the output image.

-By the way, that process of sweeping the filter across the image has a complex name for a simple mathematical operation: convolution.
-That's why they call them Convolutional Neural Networks.
+Skipped for time.

 ### SLIDE: Training an image classifier

-So, now we know: each node (circle) in the neural network is a transformation of its input images, which is determined by a grid of weights.
-The trick to training a neural network is to choose those weights in such a way that the right numbers come out at the end.

-[CLICK] We'll do that with training data: lots of images of dogs, bicycles, appes and tennis balls.
-We know what each image represents (because a human has looked at them and labeled -- or "annotated" them), so all we do is pick weights in such a way that the correct node gets the largest value in each case, or at least as often as possible.
+But how do you train a NN to do that?

+[CLICK] By choosing the right filters.
+Each filter is controlled by a small grid of weights (usually 3x3 or 5x5).

+[CLICK] We choose the weights by using lots of training images where the classification is known.
+Choose the weights so that the correct classification is chosen (or at least most of the time)

-But in real vision networks, there may be millions of weights to choose, and millions of labelled images to compute against.
+In real vision networks, there may be millions of weights to choose.
 How will we determine the weights?

 ### SLIDE: Learning: Backpropagation

-This is the point where most books on machine learning dive into the math, and start talking about things like "backpropagation" and "learning rate" and "cost function".
-But unless you're an AI researcher, you can ignore all that, for two reasons.

-First, there are lots of great tools available that will do all that math for you, while taking advantage of powerful computing resources like big data stores and GPU processors.
-You've probably heard of tools like Tensorflow or Pytorch that do this, and you'll hear more about them in the later talks in this learning path.

-Secondly, even then, to make use of those tools you'll need: lots of training data, those powerful computing resources, and a team of AI engineers to make use of it all.
-Instead, you can just use the resources of a project or company that has already used lots of data and computing and expertise to train a neural network, and use that through an API.
+This is where the heavy math comes in.

+But unless you're an AI engineer, you don't need to care.
+You can just use networks with weights optimized by others.

+That covers probably 80% of applications.
+But if you do need to design your own NN and optimize weights, there are tools for that, like Tensorflow and Pytorch.
+Hear about those in AIML40 and AIML50.

 ### SLIDE: Pre-Trained Convolutional NN

-So, you can just use the model with the pre-determined weights, and as long as you only need to detect the object classifications the model is trained for, you're all set to go.
-Just provide your image, and use the classifications that the pre-trained model generates.
+But as long as you have access to an NN that can detect the images you need, you can just provide your image, and the network will classify it for you.

-Some models do more than just classify, too: they can also detect the location of objects within images, or analyze the image in other ways.
+Some models do more than just classify: detect the location of objects, or analyze the image in other ways.

 ### SLIDE: Demo: Cognitive Services Computer Vision

-Now let's try a pre-trained AI model: Cognitive Service Computer Vision.
-This service will analyze an image you provide, and provide tags (or classifications) for the objects it detects.
-These are just the labels associated with the top confidence scores at the right of the convolutional neural network from before, but now you're using a powerful neural network from Microsoft, capable of identifying many thousands of objects.
+Cognitive Services Computer Vision provides a powerful NN that can classify many thousands of objects.

-There's a simple web-based UI you can use to try it out at aka.ms/try-computervision, so let's try it out now.
-In a moment, I'll also show you how to access the API programatically as well.
+Simple web-based UI you can use to try it out at aka.ms/try-computervision

+Let's try it now.

 ### VIDEO: Computer Vision via web